 # The key point to understand is also that the interest income of 2.5% is on the initial bond purchase amount but not the yearly bond value.
 Hence, let us say you invested Rs.2,500, then they pay interest of 2.5% on Rs.2,500 only even though the price of gold moved up and the value of such investment is Rs.3,000.

 # Liquidity is the biggest concern.
 Your money will be locked for 5 years.
 Also, redemption is available only once a year after 5th year.

-In case you want to liquidate in a secondary market, then it is hard to find the right price and capital gain tax may ruin your investment.
+In case you want to liquidate in a secondary market, then it is hard to find the right price, and capital gain tax may ruin your investment.

 # Sovereign guarantee of the Government of India may feel you secure.
 But the redemption amount is purely based on the price movement of the gold.
-Hence, if there is a fall in gold price, then you will get that discounted price only.
-The only guarantee here is 2.5% return on your invested amount and NO DEFAULT RISK.
+Hence, if there is a fall in the gold price, then you will get that discounted price only.
+The only guarantee here is a 2.5% return on your invested amount and NO DEFAULT RISK.